divine-ray/Servilia/Groupings/Amida.md

 - possibly discovered a [Lavish](The Lavish Empire) colony within [[Heaugi]]'s oceans, who are defending their refuge with extreme means and violence

 Amida as megacity has lifted the Thylyian dogma against non-human[^1] sentience, but ghettos and racism is still a daily issue and major source of criminality.
-[[Varuú]] people still reside in their busted society in the Ninth Forest, but some deviants (Dark elves?) moved to Amida.
+[[Vaaruú]] people still reside in their busted society in the Ninth Forest, but some deviants (Dark elves?) moved to Amida.

 #### ![[Numerator]]